JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 # TODO

-1. Allow password modification
 2. Differences for admins?
-  - View all data?
   - User management?
 Yes probably required.
     - Only show user management link in nav if the user is admin
-  - Worker management
-    - Should be read only for normal users and editable for admins
 3. Replace image on homepage
 4. Text on dashboard page
 5. Favicon